Valandur/Web-API/docs/CONSUME.md

 # Web-API Tutorial
-A few simple examples on how to interact with the Web-API
+A few simple examples on how to consume the Web-API.

+Remember that if you are accessing the Web-API without a key then you are using the default permissions, and might not be able to access all the data.
+To pass a key proceed as follows:
+* Set the `x-webapi-key` **header** in the request
+* Set the `key` **query parameter** in the request

 ## Table of Contents